atweiden/voidvault/doc/TROUBLESHOOTING.md

 Maybe try looking for BIOS updates.

-## Booting Voidvault From Grub Rescue Shell
+## Booting Voidvault From GRUB Rescue Shell

-If upon booting the Voidvault system, you initially enter the wrong vault password, Grub will drop you into a rescue shell.
-[Here][here] is how to recover the system from the Grub rescue shell without rebooting:
+If upon booting the Voidvault system, you initially enter the wrong vault password, GRUB will drop you into a rescue shell.
+[Here][here] is how to recover the system from the GRUB rescue shell without rebooting:

 **Most systems**